gthvn1/ppow/Readme.md

 # Changelog

+- `2025-03-11`:
+  - Use a Map to keep track of paddle
+    - the paddle is associated to an ID
+    - the ID is the client ID so from the server we will be able to only move the paddle of a client (not yet implemented)
+  - Keep track of the next ID
+  - Generate a paddle when the client is connected
+  - Remove the paddle when the client is disconnected
+  - We generate several paddle but we only update the first one

 - `2025-03-08`:
   - Detect hits with boundaries and paddle

 - `2025-03-05`:
   - Use another CSS and group input and button in a div
   - Fix an issue when hitting walls with the ball
   - Add the first paddle
   - Move the paddle by sending message
   - Move the paddle using arrow keys
     - TODO: it moves but we need to manage boundaries and collision

 - `2025-03-03`:
   - Remove `websocket_client` because frontend is working now
   - Create `lib/game_types.ml` that describes
     - the state of the game
     - the client message
       - init to get the canvas size and the ball position
       - move to direction
     - the server message
       - ack to init
       - ack to move
     - Init of canvas is done
     - Messages are exchanged
     - Ball is moving... next is interaction
 ```sh
 ❯ dune build && ./_build/default/backend/server.exe
 03.03.25 19:46:48.853                       Running at http://localhost:8080